SiaFoundation/siad/modules/feemanager/README.md

     disk
   - The persist subsystem's `callPersistNewFee` method is called from `AddFee` to add the fee to the FeeManager and persist the change on disk
+  - The watchdog subsystem's `callFeeTracked` method is called from `CancelFee` as a check to see if a fee can be canceled

 ### Persistence Subsystem
 **Key Files**